Skip to Content

 size of the blood vessel, the length of blood vessel affected, and whether the

 blood vessel is completely blocked.
-In general:

 In general, angioplasty works best in the following types